 - You want a polished, modern control panel

-- You're running heavy modpacks (FTB, ATM, etc.)
+- You are running heavy modpacks (FTB, ATM9, RLCraft, etc.)

 Both are legitimate providers with years of track record.
-The right choice depends on your priorities.
+The right choice depends entirely on your priorities and budget.

 Looking for a Better Alternative?

 If you want modern hardware without the premium price tag, DoomHosting is worth a look.
-Every server runs on AMD Ryzen 9 7950X processors with NVMe SSD storage, which means significantly better single-thread performance than what either Shockbyte or Apex offers.
+Every server runs on AMD Ryzen 9 7950X processors with NVMe SSD storage, delivering roughly 40% better single-thread performance than the Xeon hardware both Shockbyte and Apex use.

 Other highlights: